 He continued: the resignations have exposed the divisions in the Conservative Party but also a tactical split within the Brexiteers, as Michael Gove and Andrea Leadsom want to get out of the EU with Brexit in any form and pick up the pieces afterwards.

-Evan Davis’ guest on Newsnight Sarah Wollaston described Theresa May’s action as listening to business and she has ‘put the economy first’, which betrays the real problem – the country is not first but the economy a.k.a. corporate international business.
+Evan Davis’ guest on Newsnight Sarah Wollaston described Theresa May’s action as listening to business and she has ‘put the economy first’.
+This betrays the real problem – the country is not first but the economy a.k.a. corporate international business.
 This was always the reason for joining the E.E.C. – the precursor of the EU.
 However, the economy is doing well since the Brexit vote.
-Many journalists are unable to unpick the arguments in their desire to keep to their previously scripted questions.
+Many journalists are unable to unpick the arguments in their desire to keep to their previously-scripted questions.

 His other guest Jacob Rees-Mogg said the legislative basis for Brexit is in place.
 The EU Withdrawal Act and Article 50 are already passed and the UK will leave at 11 p.m. on 29/3/2019.
 He supported her Lancaster House speech but the Chequers position is going back on it.

 Evan Davis described Theresa May as the ‘middle of the road’ option for Prime Minister.
 This usually happens when a group is divided and it is not a happy place to be, for at best it indicates that one is the third option behind the best option(s) on the two sides.
 Whereas a premiership may muddle through in calm times, in critical times it takes not just authority, nor even leadership, but competence which a third choice does not necessarily have.